TN 83 (05-24)

 5. Established for the sole benefit of the individual

 Under the pooled trust exception, the individual trust account must be established for the sole benefit of the disabled individual.
-(For a definition of sole benefit, see SI 01120.201F.1.)
+(For the definition of sole benefit, see SI 01120.201F.1.)
 Other than the payments described in SI 01120.201F.3. and SI 01120.201F.4., this exception does not apply if the trust account:

 • provides a benefit to any other individual or entity during the disabled individual's lifetime; or